Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Severity:** Minor (UI/UX Functionality Restriction)
 * **Steps to Reproduce:**
 1. Open the Theory page (`theory.html`).
-2. Scroll down to the "Mentors of QA Learning Ecosystem" (Team / Instructors) section flow.
+2. Scroll down to the "Mentors of QA Learning Ecosystem" (Team / Instructors) section.
 3. Locate the instructor profile card for Dmytro Kravchenko.
 4. Hover the mouse cursor directly over the instructor's background photo.
 * **Actual Result:** The darkened opacity overlay fails to trigger, leaving social links hidden and unclickable.